marcuswangweihow/FBDD/README.md

-# FBDD

-A repository containing code and testing during my self-training of FBDD skills.

 # Frag_to_lead_4MZI
 This folder contains the data and results for a fragment to lead workflow with 4MZI using aLMMD (accelerated Ligand-Mapping Molecular Dynamics).